docker/docs/desktop/faqs.md

 Docker Desktop will launch successfully, but some screens may appear green, distorted, or have some visual artifacts.

-To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's settings file.
-This file can be found at:
+To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's `settings.json` file.
+You can find this file at:

 - **Mac**: `~/Library/Group Containers/group.com.docker/settings.json`
 - **Windows**: `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings.json`

-Completely close and restart Docker Desktop to apply the changes.
+After updating the `settings.json` file, close and restart Docker Desktop to apply the changes.

 ## Releases